djepar/djepar.github.io/BlogEntry.md

 Start the new course
 ### Start Developing Responsive Web Pages Using HTML5 and CSS3 by NIIT
 Succeded the quiz.
-I also start and finished the videos of the second section
+I also start and finished the videos of week 2
 ### Algorithm
 Finished the Computational thinking course :)